perfumerlabs/images/sms/config.md

 - SMSCRU_PASSWORD - [smsc.ru](https://smsc.ru) provider password.
 Required, if this provider is used.
 - TWILIO_SID - [twilio.com](https://twilio.com) providers SID parameter.
 Required, if this provider is used.
 - TWILIO_TOKEN - [twilio.com](https://twilio.com) providers Token parameter.
 Required, if this provider is used.
-- TWILIO_PHONE - [twilio.com](https://twilio.com) providers account phone number.
+- TWILIO_PHONE - [twilio.com](https://twilio.com) providers sender phone number.
 Required, if this provider is used.
 - PG_HOST - PostgreSQL host.
 Required.
 - PG_REAL_HOST - PostgreSQL database instance host (not PgBouncer).
 Required.
 - PG_PORT - PostgreSQL port.
 Default value is 5432.